BAM-PFA/wikicinedata/readme.md

 ## Output

 The current output is just a sqlite3 database containing one item per row, along with data from the top Wikidata match, if any.
 It also stores whether the top match is a "100% match" along with the matching score provided by the reconciliation service (the scoring is kind of opaque).

+It should be pretty easy to make a CSV output of the sqlite data, but a potentially huge CSV file would be unwieldy.
+Maybe add another config point to say how many rows you want per CSV file output in a series of batches?
+Like "2,000 rows per csv" returning 20 individual CSV files or whatever.
+TBD.

 ## Reconciliation